SamiKaab/BIOE6901_project3_UQ/README.md

 We should now be able to simultaneously ping RPi1 and RPi2 from RPi0

 ## Running the program

-The [cam.py](cam.py) should be added to and ran on all Raspberry Pis.
-The [simpleServer.py](simpleServer.py) should only be added to the main controlling Raspberry Pi (RPi0) while the [simpleclient.py](simpleclient.py) should be put in the secondary Raspberry Pis (RP1 and RP2).
+The [cam.py](cam.py) should be added to all Raspberry Pis.
+The [simpleServer.py](simpleServer.py) and [main_server.py](main_server.py) should only be added to the main controlling Raspberry Pi (RPi0) while the [simpleclient.py](simpleclient.py) and [main_client.py](main_client.py) should be put in the secondary Raspberry Pis (RP1 and RP2).
+An folder name images should be created in the same directory as the python scripts on each Raspberry Pi.

+We must now ssh into RP1 and RP2 from RP0 or another computer. [main_server.py](main_server.py) should now be run on RP0 before running [main_client.py](main_client.py) on RP0.
+We should now be able to capture images using the pushbutton trigger and see the images captured from RP1 and RP2 appear in the images folder on RP0.